Kritisri02/Kritisri02/README.md

 🚀 Projects

 🎤 InterVista

-AI-powered mock interview platform built using ReactJS and OpenAI API.
+AI-powered mock interview platform built with ReactJS and OpenAI API.

- It generates personalized interview questions and provides real-time feedback to help users improve communication and problem-solving skills.
+Generates role-specific questions and provides real-time feedback to help users prepare for technical interviews.

-🔗 GitHub Repo
+🔗 GitHub Repository

 🩺 AI Health Assistant

-AI-based health prediction web app that suggests possible diseases based on user symptoms using a trained Random Forest model.
-Built with Streamlit for real-time interaction, and designed to deliver quick health insights with preventive advice.
+Symptom-based disease prediction web app using a Random Forest model and Streamlit.

+Offers real-time health insights and preventive suggestions through a simple, interactive interface.

-🔗 GitHub Repo
+🔗 GitHub Repository

 🎵 RaagaFusion

-A modern music streaming web app with category-based filtering, lazy loading, and smooth performance.
-Developed using ReactJS and deployed on Vercel for a fast and responsive user experience.
+Modern music web app built using ReactJS with features like category filtering and lazy loading.
+Deployed on Vercel for high performance and fast load times.

-🔗 Live App | GitHub Repo
+🔗 Live Demo • GitHub Repository

 💝 Compassion.net

-A secure and scalable donation platform built with the MERN stack and integrated with Razorpay for real-time payment processing.
-Features include simple navigation, real-time feedback, and a trustworthy interface for charitable contributions.
+Donation platform built with the MERN stack and integrated with Razorpay for secure payments.
+Focused on simplicity, real-time transactions, and a user-friendly donation experience.

-🔗 GitHub Repo
+🔗 GitHub Repository

 ## 🌱 Currently Exploring